 Look for the following in your Preferences dialog.
 Note that if you are a member of a group, only your administrator has access to this section.
 You can use whatever letters you like.

-Another example of code numbered specimens that can be searched in my account at insight-live to find out what they are.
+Another example of code-numbered glaze-melt specimens that can be searched in my account at insight-live to find out what they are.

 When a recipe has additions (for color, opacify, variegation) these are normally added as Addition lines below the materials (on the panel for that recipe).
 "Variations" are Insight-live's way of a handling multiple variations to a recipe.
 This is very common when developing a line of colors on a common base recipe.
 Each variation can have its own pictures and notes.
 They are listed in the panel for the recipe (and edited in their own panels).

 When a recipe has variations they display in the Recipe Manager with a "V".
 In this case a search has found the parent recipe and all of its variations (these are considered hits because their code number is a combination of the parent code, "G2931K" and a unique extension number).
 When you click a variation line it is previewed in a panel like a recipe.